FREQUENTLY ASKED QUESTIONS

 - Coordinating new monthly tree plantings with the local community

-- Building and staffing a new, high-capacity Daintree Native Nursery.
-Coming in Summer 2022!
+- Built and staffed a new, high-capacity Daintree Native Nursery.

 Since 2021 Rainforest Rescue has directed a portion of our funding to the Rainforest Rescue Fund (R2) to ensure we are able to move quickly to purchase high-conservation value properties when they become available, without having to create an appeal.
 This gives us greater negotiation power when purchasing to ensure value for money.
 To date, we have purchased 2 rainforest parcels using this fund.